 With more than 80 new professions having appeared in the last 10 years, and nearly 700 threatened with disappearance within the next 15 years, it is often said that professions are changing faster than people.
 Changing jobs without changing companies becomes a necessity, as is the case in the banking sector, for example, with the job of bank advisor, which is changing considerably with the arrival of online banking.

-This transformation of professions is to be seen as an opportunity by employees, who, thanks to internal mobility, can develop their skills and thus develop their employability.
-Shortening the time spent in a single position within the company allows them to broaden their range of knowledge.
-And for the company, it guarantees the adaptation to the evolutions of its sector with the necessary reactivity, while perpetuating the existing know-how.
+This transformation of professions is seen as an opportunity by employees, who, thanks to internal mobility, can develop their skills skills and thus enhance their employability.
+Shortening the time spent in the same position within the company enables employees to broaden their range of skills.
+And for the company, it ensures that it can adapt to changes in its sector with the necessary responsiveness, while perpetuating existing know-how.

 Promoting Organizational Agility